 History: The Commission had initiated communications with the City of Sacramento on issues affecting the Capitol and Capitol Mall; particularly, the protection of the Capitol View Corridor.
-The Commission has increased its communications with the city, Department of General Services and Capitol Area Development Authority (CADA) on the concept of placing statewide significant monuments throughout the city.
+The Commission has increased its communications with the city's Public Works department, the Department of General Services and Capitol Area Development Authority (CADA) on the concept of placing statewide significant monuments throughout the city.
 This policy would benefit both the city and the Capitol and seems appropriate.
-In 2014, Assemblyman Ken Cooley agreed to research a bill that would create a Monument District in the City of Sacramento; the bill would allow for places on State property be nominated for locations of future monuments of statewide importance.
-The bill would invite the city, county, Regional Transit and CADA to nominate sites within the new district as well.
-Unfortunately, the proposed bill did not move forward.
+In 2014, the Commission drafted a bill that would have created a Monument District in the City of Sacramento; the bill would allow places on State property to be nominated for locations of future monuments of statewide importance.
+The bill would invite the city, county, Regional Transit and CADA to also nominate sites.
+The proposed language did not move forward, as a question arose as to whether Legislative or Executive authority was best.

-Goal for 2016: The Commission will stay involved with other development proposals meant to create a more vibrant downtown, including the possible street car line, Golden 1 Center, K Street revamp, I-5 Riverfront Connection Project and CalPERS tower at 3rd and Capitol Mall.
+Goal for 2017: The Commission will stay involved with other development proposals meant to create a more vibrant downtown, including the possible streetcar line, I-5 Riverfront Connection Project and CaIPERS tower at 3rd and Capitol Mall.
 All have the potential for accidental impingement of the Capitol View Corridor, yet will offer opportunities for more visitors to appreciate the Capitol and Capitol Park.
-The Commission will re-attempt bill language.
+The Commission will re-attempt bill language to address the question of control over the proposed District's sites and future monuments.